-HGTV is meant to be an escape and as such the shows most often have a happy ending.
+HGTV is meant to be an escape time and as such the shows most often have a happy ending.
 As they should.
-But shows like Flip or Flop and Good Bones make flipping houses look (relatively) easy, thus inspiring a whole generation of entrepreneurs.
+But house flipping shows like Flip or Flop and Good Bones make flipping a house look (relatively) easy, thus inspiring a whole generation of entrepreneurs.

 Flip or Flop